hahnicity/ucdpv_vent_infrastructure/README.md

 #### Final configuration
 ##### Network Operations and NTP Setup
-It is important to note that without a connection to an NTP server, ventilator data collection will **NOT** commence.
-At our institution network operations necessitated the RPi devices be located behind a secure firewall.
-If this is the case after consulting with NetOps then internet access to public NTP servers may not be available.
-If this is not the case at your institution then this section is unnecessary.
+It is important to note that without a connection to an NTP server ventilator data collection will **NOT** commence.
+At UCD NetOps necessitated the RPi devices be located behind a secure firewall.
+If this is the case with you after consulting with NetOps then internet access to public NTP servers may not be available.
+If this is not the pertinent to your institution then this section is unnecessary.

 If there are network restrictions present on the wifi network then specific NTP servers will need to be used.
-Go to `/etc/ntp.conf` and modify the file so that the NTP server addresses that are available.
+Go to `/etc/ntp.conf` and modify the file so that the NTP server addresses, specific to your institution, are used.
 Configuration should look like

     server <host1 ip addr> iburst
     server <host2 ip addr> iburst